Passive Acoustic-based Composite Indices for Reef Health Monitoring in Noisy Tropical waters: Conclusion

 By combining these indices, we develop composite indices to explain the reef health variation with high fidelity using passive acoustics alone.
 These are strongly correlated to the reef health, both temporally and spatially.
 While some redundancy exists (e.g., between SPL and snap rate for some parameters), these indices may still provide different insights from complementary channels of information from the high and low frequency bands (arising from shrimp and fish vocalizations separately) for other aspects of reef health.
 The ACI is most effective in reflecting reef richness, showcasing its effectiveness in capturing the acoustic diversity which captures reef diversity.

 In summary, while acoustic proxies may not fully replace traditional transect measures, our results show that they correlate well with, and can supplement, existing reef health assessments with additional channels of information.
 Thus, they have the potential to facilitate long-term, inexpensive, non-invasive and larger scale monitoring of reef health.
 In the light of recent disturbances in reef ecosystems in response to anthropogenic pressures, such large-scale solutions would be crucial to keep an eye (or ear) out on the state of the precious but fragile reef ecosystems.
+Advances in acoustic technologies such as distributed acoustic sensing may allow scaling up this monitoring by orders of magnitude and deliver synoptic, potentially basin‑level perspectives on reef health.

 \appendices